temporalio/documentation/docs/concept-workflows.md

 }
 ```

-Again, note that this code directly implements the business logic.
-If any of the invoked operations (aka Activities) takes a long time, the code is not going to change.
-It is okay to block on `chargeMonthlyFee` for a day if the downstream processing service is down that long.
-The same way that blocking sleep for 30 days is a normal operation inside the Workflow code.
+Again, note that this code directly implements the business logic:

+- If any of the invoked operations (aka Activities) takes a long time, the code is not going to change.
+- It is okay to block on `chargeMonthlyFee` for a day if the downstream processing service is down that long.
+- In the same way, blocking the Workflow with `sleep` for 30 days is a routine operation.
-Temporal has practically no scalability limits on the number of open Workflow instances.
+- Temporal has practically no scalability limits on the number of concurrently open Workflow instances.
 So even if your site has hundreds of millions of consumers, the above code is not going to change.

+### Frequently asked questions

+- **Can I write infinitely long running Workflows?**
+    - Workflows that are intended to run indefinitely should be written with some care.
+Temporal stores the complete event history for the entire life of a Workflow Execution, and there is a maximum size enforced by the service.
+    - The idiomatic way to handle this is to return `ContinueAsNew` (available in all SDKs) at a reasonable cutoff point to complete the current Workflow Execution and start a new execution with the same Workflow Id, passing it the appropriate parameters to continue.
-The commonly asked question by developers that learn Temporal is "How do I handle Workflow worker process failure/restart in my Workflow"?
-The answer is that you do not. **The Workflow code is completely oblivious to any failures and downtime of workers or even the Temporal service itself**.
-As soon as they are recovered and the Workflow needs to handle some event, like timer or an Activity completion, the current state of the Workflow is fully restored and the execution is continued.
-The only reason for a Workflow failure is the Workflow business code throwing an exception, not underlying infrastructure outages.
+- **How do I handle Workflow worker process failure/restart in my Workflow?**
+    - The answer is that you do not. **The Workflow code is completely oblivious to any failures and downtime of workers or even the Temporal service itself**.
+    - As soon as they are recovered and the Workflow needs to handle some event, like timer or an Activity completion, the current state of the Workflow is fully restored and the execution is continued.
+    - The only reason for a Workflow failure is the Workflow business code throwing an exception, not underlying infrastructure outages.

-Another commonly asked question is whether a worker can handle more Workflow instances than its cache size or number of threads it can support.
-The answer is that a Workflow, when in a blocked state, can be safely removed from a worker.
+- **Can a worker handle more Workflow instances than its cache size or number of supported threads?**
+    - Yes.
+The tradeoff is some added latency.
-Later it can be resurrected on a different or the same worker when the need (in the form of an external event) arises.
-So a single worker can handle millions of open Workflow executions, assuming it can handle the update rate.
+    - Workers are stateless.
+Any Workflow, while in a blocked state, can be safely removed from a worker.
+Later on, it can be resurrected on a different or the same worker when the need arises (in the form of an external event).
+    - So a single worker can handle millions of open Workflow executions, assuming it can handle the update rate and that slightly higher latency is not a concern.

 ## State Recovery and Determinism

-The Workflow state recovery utilizes event sourcing which puts a few restrictions on how the code is written.
-The main restriction is that the Workflow code must be deterministic which means that it must produce exactly the same result if executed multiple times.
-This rules out any external API calls from the Workflow code as external calls can fail intermittently or change its output any time.
-That is why all communication with the external world should happen through Activities.
-For the same reason, Workflow code must use Temporal APIs to get current time, sleep, and create new threads.
+Workflow state recovery utilizes event sourcing which puts a few restrictions on how the code is written:

+- The main restriction is that **Workflow code must be deterministic**.
+It must produce exactly the same result if executed multiple times.
+- This rules out any external API calls *from the Workflow code* as external calls can fail intermittently or change its output any time.
+That is why **all communication with the external world should happen through Activities**.
+- For the same reason, Workflow code must use Temporal APIs to get current time, `sleep`, and create new threads.

 To understand the Temporal execution model as well as the recovery mechanism, watch the following webcast.
 The animation covering recovery starts at 15:50.